ash-holla28/AdaptiveL2Regularization/README.md

 ```

 - Fill in the `pretrained_model_file_path` argument using the h5 file obtained during training.
+- To use the re-ranking method, append `--use_re_ranking` to the command.
 - You need to run this separate evaluation procedure only if `testing_size` is not set to `1.0` during training.

 ## Model Zoo